-Islamic Development Bank (Isdb) Institute Delivers Capacity Building Program For Tunisian Institutions
+Islamic Development Bank (IsDB) Institute Delivers Capacity Building Program for Tunisian Institutions

-The Islamic Development Bank Institute (IsDBI) ( ), in collaboration with the Tunisian Ministry of Economy and Planning, organized a capacity building program on“Risk Management in Islamic Financial Institutions” for the staff from key institutions in the country.
-The program took place from 10 to 14 November 2025 in Tunis.
+(MENAFN- News.Africa-Wire) TUNIS, Tunisia, November 18, 2025/ -- The Islamic Development Bank Institute (IsDBI) (, in collaboration with the Tunisian Ministry of Economy and Planning, organized a capacity building program on “Risk Management in Islamic Financial Institutio”s” for the staff from key institutions in the country.
+The program took place from 10 to 14 November 2025 in Tu is.

-Organized in response to a request from the Government of Tunisia, the program aimed to equip participants with a solid understanding of both theoretical foundations and practical applications of risk management, thereby contributing to the strengthening the resilience and advancement of the Islamic financial sector in the country.
+Organized in response to a request from the Government of Tunisia, the program aimed to equip participants with a solid understanding of both theoretical foundations and practical applications of risk management, thereby contributing to the strengthening the resilience and advancement of the Islamic financial sector in the cou ry.

 The program was delivered by senior professional trainers, Dr. Mohammed Ayyash and Dr. Abozer Mohamed from the IsDBI, and Dr. Abdelkrim Guendouz from the Arab Monetary Fund.
 Over the course of 15 sessions, the training covered a wide range of topics including the key features and core principles of Islamic finance, Credit Risks, Market Risks, Liquidity Risks, Operation Risks, Rate of Return Risk and Equity Investment Risks.
 Participants also engaged in practical discussion and analysis of several business cases.